Natural Fibromyalgia Treatment – Australia wide

-Fibromyalgia is a chronic condition characterised by long-term, widespread pain and tenderness in the muscles, tendons, joints and other soft tissues that persists for at least 3 months.
+Fibromyalgia is a chronic condition in Australia characterised by long-term, widespread pain and tenderness in the muscles, tendons, joints and other soft tissues that persists for at least 3 months.

 Previously, diagnosis was based primarily on identification of 11 out of 18 tender points around the body.
 However, this criterion is no longer used and diagnosis is based on overall symptom picture along with exclusion of other disorders.